ts4z/barge-rulebook/src/lowball-scales.md

 not use the Joker as either a deuce or seven because in this case, either of those ranks would make a straight.

-This scale is used in Deuce-to-Seven Triple Draw, Badeucy, and Deuce-to-Seven Razz.
-Check and raise is allowed and no analog of the “Sevens Rule” exists.
+This scale is used in [Deuce-to-Seven Triple Draw](deuce-to-seven-triple-draw.md), [Badeucy](badeucy.md), and [Deuce-to-Seven Razz](deuce-to-seven-razz.md).
+Check and raise is allowed and no analog of the "Sevens Rule" exists.

 Another common game with this scale is No Limit Deuce-to-Seven Lowball, played with a single draw.
 Traditionally, players must enter the pot for at least a minimum